OctopusDeployLabs/SpaceCloner/README.md

 # Just Get Me Going!

-This repository contains two scripts:
+This repository contains multiple scripts:

 - [CloneSpace.ps1](docs/CloneSpaceParameterReference.md) - The script to clone a set of items from space to another.
 - [CloneSpaceProject.ps1](docs/CloneSpaceProjectParameterReference.md) - Will perform a reverse lookup and determine all the items it needs to clone for you.
+- [CloneLibraryVariableSet.ps1](docs/CloneLibraryVariableSetParameterReference.md) - To be used when you want to copy a library variable set in the same space or different spaces.
-- [ProjectSyncer.ps1](docs/ProjectSyncerParameterReference) - Will sync a parent project with 1 to N child projects.
+- [ProjectSyncer.ps1](docs/ProjectSyncerParameterReference) - Will sync a parent project with 1 to N child projects in the same space on the same instance.

 The fastest way to get started is to run this command.
 It will clone everything in a space for you.